-Read Shelly’s answers to our five questions here, and find out what where she ‘finds’ her marvellous ideas.
+Read Shelly’s answers to our five questions here, and find out where she ‘finds’ her marvellous ideas.

 Where do you get your inspiration and ideas for your books?